Battle of Gallabat: Aftermath

 The death of the Emperor caused a period of political turmoil in Ethiopia.
-Although Yohannes on his deathbed named his son Ras Mengesha as his heir, and begged Ras Alula and his other nobles to support him, within a matter of weeks Menelik II was recognized throughout Ethiopia as the new emperor.
+Yohannes on his deathbed named his son Ras Mengesha as his heir, and begged Ras Alula and his other nobles to support him.
+However, Tigray was in disarray, famine had broken out and chiefs were fighting amongst themselves.
+Though Alula urged Mengesha to declare himself Emperor, Mengesha refused realizing that without the unequivocal support from all of Tigray no-one would take his bid for the throne seriously.
+Within a matter of weeks Menelik II was recognized as the new emperor, thus cementing Shoan domination over Ethiopia.